o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-po PROJECT_ORIGIN, --project-origin PROJECT_ORIGIN`**

-  Sets the description or URL for the project origin (such as the project host, repository, or owner).
+  Sets the description or URL for the project origin, such as the project host, repository, or owner.

 - **`-pd PROJECT_DISPLAY, --project-display PROJECT_DISPLAY`**